 There are situations when a blood test for Herpes may be useful.
 Let’s take a common scenario of somebody with recurrent genital herpes who is concerned about passing it on to their partner.
 In this example, the person with recurrent genital herpes has a blood test and is positive for Type 2 antibody.
 Their partner is offered a blood test.
 The partner who tests negative for Type 2 HSV would then be susceptible to infection.
 Based on these results, the person with recurrent herpes may wish to take daily anti-viral medication and thereby reduce the risk of transmission to the partner.

-How are the samples collected?
+How are the samples collected for a routine STD Check?

 What type of STD blood test does the laboratory perform?